Rules of the DiscoverEU contest

 8. Booking of travel tickets and dates for travelling

 The selected applicants shall start their journey in a country which is a Member State of the European Union at the time of the award decision.
-Trips shall include travel to at least one country which is a Member State of the European Union at the time of the award decision and which is different from the Member State of departure.
+Trips shall include travel to at least one country which is a Member State of the European Union at the time of the award decision and which is different from the country of departure.
 Young people can travel between 1 day and up to one month inclusive.
-The travel period should take place between 15 April 2019 and 31 October 2019.
+The travel period should take place between 1 July 2020 and 28 February 2021.

-Travel tickets for the selected applicants will be booked, purchased and delivered by the external contractor designated by the European Commission.
-Selected applicants should not, under any circumstances, book tickets by themselves or via a travel agency.
-Tickets purchased directly by the selected applicants shall not be reimbursed.
+Travel passes for the selected applicants will be booked, purchased and delivered by the external contractor designated by the European Commission.
+Selected applicants should not, under any circumstances, book passes by themselves or via a travel agency.
+Passes purchased directly by the selected applicants shall not be reimbursed.

 As a basic rule, the selected applicants will have the choice between the 2 following travel options: